 The only parameters here are Text Source, where you pick the column that contains your document text, and Build n-grams when tokenizing, which tells whether you want composite terms that appear often in the corpus to be detected and treated as such, and to what length.
 For example, if you want “São Paulo” to be treated as a single term, you’d have to choose at least a value of 2, whereas if you want the same for “Rio e Janeiro”, you’d have to pick 3.
 In which case, the text “Hagbard moved from Rio de Janeiro to São Paulo” would likely be tokenized as [“Hagbard”, “moved”, “from”, “Rio de Janeiro”, “to”, “São Paulo”] if the names of both cities appear often in your corpus.

-This is the second and crucial stage of SASHIMI, it will fit the underlying generative model, finding clusters that correspond well to the data.
+This is the second and crucial stage of SASHIMI.
+It will fit the underlying generative model, finding clusters that correspond well to the data: documents get clustered in domains, and terms get clustered in topics.

 Because fitting a complex statistical model is a computationally difficult task, this stage may take a long time to complete.
 For a corpus of a few thousand documents it may take up to an hour, but at a size of hundreds of thousands of documents it may take over a day, so be patient.